 In 1925 the new Sunday School building replaced the graveyard near the sanctuary.
 In 1936 the sanctuary was remodeled and in the grove, across the street from the church, a playground and recreational building (the Hut) were completed.
 A new manse was acquired in 1947 and that year a week-day kindergarten was organized.
 The Laurinburg Presbyterian Educational Building was renovated in 1954.
 The first woman officer was elected in 1970.
 In 1972 accumulation of real property to the rear of the sanctuary and church perimeters were considerably enlarged to present day boundaries.

-Our first female associate minister, Emily Fox was called in 1983 and served three years with Rev. Robin Debnam, who extended his ministry for a total of 13 years.
-In 1995 the church called Dr. J. Nicholas Mager, Jr. who served Laurinburg Presbyterian Church for seven years, acquiring his Associate Pastor Rev. Elizabeth Forester in 1998.
-Elizabeth served through May 2013.
+Our first female associate minister, Emily Fox, was called in 1983 and served three years with Rev. Robin Debnam, who extended his ministry for a total of 13 years.
+In 1995 the church called Dr. J. Nicholas Mager, Jr., who served Laurinburg Presbyterian Church for seven years, acquiring his Associate Pastor Rev. Elizabeth Forester in 1998.
+Rev. Forester served through May 2013.
 In the year 2002 Dr. Mager accepted a call to a church in Youngstown, Ohio.
 Rev. Forester guided the church in its quest for a senior minister and Laurinburg Presbyterian Church was immeasurably enriched during this transition by the presence of Interim Rev. James Holderness for a period of approximately ten months.
-Dr. E. Neal Carter, Jr. became the Senior Pastor in the summer of 2004 and continues in his ministry with our church.
+Dr. E. Neal Carter, Jr., served as Senior Pastor from the summer of 2004 to the end of February 2016 when he accepted the call to return home to Concord, NC, to pastor Rocky River Presbyterian Church.